spruceUI/spruceOS/README.md

 ## Controls and Hotkeys

 ### Global

 * Quicksave + Shutdown: Hold POWER for 3 seconds*
-* Game Switcher: Hold HOME for 3 seconds
+* Game Switcher: Hold MENU for 3 seconds
-* Brightness down: START + L1
+* Brightness down: START + L1 or MENU + VOLDOWN
-* Brightness up: START + R1
+* Brightness up: START + R1 or MENU + VOLUP

 \*Holding POWER after the vibration occurs will cause your device to force shutdown (in case of freezes etc.)